hoangbv15/my-notes/software-dev/DDD.md

 Alongside the Ubiquitous language, we need to identify the **Domain Experts**.
 These are people who serve as the sources of truth for everything related to the Domain, because they truly know it best.

-To identify them, simply look for where the feature requests of our software came from.
+To identify them, look for where the feature requests of our software came from.
 This might be the Product Owners if we have them in the team, or just a developer from another team who's making requests to our team.
 It's anyone who owns the idea, the concept of what they want our team to build.

 Once we've identified them, we should talk to them as much as we can, because they are the key to understanding the Domain.
 Talk to them when they make a request, when we've made some progress, when we have a demo, when there are some hiccups, or when we simply want to deepen our understanding.